Klubenn/Qlearn/README.md

 - [License](#license)

 ## Introduction
 This project implements a Q-learning algorithm to train a snake to play the classic snake game.
 There are 2 green apples and 1 red apple.
-If the snake eats the green apple, it grows by one cell, if red - it shrinks by one cell.
-If the snake hits the wall or it's own body or if it's size reduces to 0 cells, the game ends.
+If the snake eats a green apple, it grows by one cell; if it eats a red apple, it shrinks by one cell.
+If the snake hits the wall or its own body, or if its size reduces to 0 cells, the game ends.
 The Q-learning algorithm is a model-free reinforcement learning technique that aims to learn the optimal policy for an agent to take actions in an environment to maximize cumulative reward.
-Specific conditions of the project limit the view of the snake to only intersection of row and column where it's head is currently located.
-That means that the snake does not see the whole board and location of elements that are on other rows/columns than it's head.
-The snake does not remember it's previous view and makes the decision on where to move next based exclusively on current view.
+Specific conditions of the project limit the view of the snake to only the intersection of the row and column where its head is currently located.
+This means that the snake does not see the whole board or the location of elements that are on other rows/columns than its head.
+The snake does not remember its previous view and makes the decision on where to move next based exclusively on the current view.

 ## Setup
 To set up the project, clone the repo and follow these steps: